Jahia/paas_jelastic_dx_universal/README.md

 - name: rollingUpgrade
   - Rolling upgrade, only available to redeploy Tomcat nodes only as the Jahia version upgrade currently needs all Tomcat nodes to be stopped

-### onAfterClone.yml

-As its name suggests, it is run from onAfterClone event, to do some actions that are not included in cloning function on the cloned environment.

 ### reset-polling.yml

 Used by Jahia Cloud to reset polling when an action fails (especially during backup/restore).
 It generates a *finished* action on Jelastic Console so the frontend can be aware that there was an issue with previous JPS execution.